isaacnmm/pestpolicy-hugo2XX/content/posts/does-alcohol-remove-paint/index.md

 ##  Conclusion

 In summary, rubbing alcohol can remove paint coating without damaging the surface if the right concentration is applied correctly.
-Indeed, alcohol works best for latex and water
+Indeed, alcohol works best for latex and water-based paints.
-- based paints.
 Moreover, rubbing alcohol can also be used to remove wax and sealant, clean car headlights, remove polish residue, and clean sticker adhesives on the shiny surfaces.

 Notably, you need to have respiratory protective gear during application to shield yourself from irritation that may occur.